Finding A Verb In A Sentence

 Essential Concepts

-To effectively identify verbs in sentences, it's important to understand the following concepts:
+To effectively identify verbs in sentences, you'll want to understand the following concepts:

 • Tense: Verbs indicate when an action takes place, whether in the past, present, or future.